 In addition to quality weekly Sunday morning lessons, this class has an annual class retreat, several yearly mission opportunities and plans regular adult-only and family-oriented fellowships.
 The class is named after the Greek word for fellowship.

 The Adkins-Bouton Class

-Age Range: Primarily couples in their thirties and forties
+Age Range: Primarily couples in their 40s and 50s

-Location: Room D-105 (Practice Gym entrance level, hall to left)
+Location: Room A306 (Entrance under bell tower, hall to left)

 Lessons come from a lectionary based curriculum which promotes open discussion and study of biblical texts and its application in the life of the church and its members.They have an annual marriage retreat and plan their own fellowships, outings and mission projects.
 The class is named after two former teachers, Clista and Glen Adkins, and two current teachers, Becky and Ralph Bouton.